Unfortunately due to workload and recruitment issues this page is currently out of date. This matter will be resolved as

 Girl’s only youth club

-In response to requests from the girl members of Coxhoe Youth Club, we are starting a Girls Only club.
+In response to requests from the girl members of Coxhoe Youth Club, we started a Girls Only club.

 The girls (from both age groups) asked to have their own space where they can do girly things without intrusion.
 Whilst they like the mixed sex youth club they felt they needed to develop at their own pace and speed.
 The Girls Only club runs every Tuesday night at the Active Life Centre from 6pm to 7.30pm.
 It is open to all girls from both Youth Sessions and new members will be most welcome.
 For further information please contact the Youth Team on: 07403 765 269

-Quarrington Hill Junior Youth Club starts 15th January 2018
+Quarrington Hill Junior Youth Club started 15th January 2018

-A new junior youth club commenced for 7 to 11 year olds.
-The group takes place on Monday nights at Quarrington Hill Community Centre.
+This new junior youth club commenced for 7 to 11 year olds.
+The group took place on Monday nights at Quarrington Hill Community Centre.
 The club runs from 5.30pm to 7pm.
 There will b e a charge of 50p per child.

 - Arts & Crafts